Too Old to Die Young: Marketing

 On February 28, 2018, a series of first look images from the series were released.
 On May 21, 2018, Refn released the first teaser trailer through his personal Twitter account.

 Reception

-On Rotten Tomatoes, the series has an approval rating of 70% with an average score of 6.6 out of 10 based on 37 reviews.
+On Rotten Tomatoes, the series has an approval rating of 72% with an average score of 6.6 out of 10 based on 39 reviews.
 The site's critical consensus is, "Grim and graphic, Too Old to Die Young is stylish, but its languid story does little to justify its violent tendencies – though fans of Refn's may find enjoyment in its neon laden misery."
 Conversely, Eric Kohn of IndieWire offered praise of the series, writing: "there’s certainly some potential in Too Old to Die Young, at least for audiences who can appreciate aspects of Refn’s dark style and punkish sensibility."
 Peter Bradshaw of The Guardian gave the episodes 4 out of a possible 5 stars, stating: "Too Old To Die Young is macabre, and nauseating in many ways, but very well made and very watchable."

+On Metacritic the series received a score of 55% based on 8 critics, indicating “mixed or average reviews”.